About-France.com A visitor's guide to France

 Moving to France

-Moving house can be a traumatic experience; moving to live in a new country, especially one whose language one does not speak properly, can be even more so.
-And for this reason, it is never advisable to decide to move to France on a whim, on the basis of a happy holiday with great weather and plenty of barbecues and life round the swimming pool.
+The outdoor swimming-poool may be great from June to September, but for the rest of the year it is likely to remain unused and unwanted.
 Even in the warmest bits of France, on the Mediterranean coast, winter is a reality, just like snow and rain are.
 Life in France may be different from life in the UK, but it is still full of the everyday chores, hassles and problems that life can bring anywhere.
 Those who emigrate to France imagining that they will entirely escape the nitty gritty of life are under a serious delusion, and are among those who are the first to head back home again.
-UK removals specialists do not run one-way operations only.
+UK specialists operating removals to France do not run one-way operations only.

 There are two fundamental aspects that need careful consideration before you even think of setting up home in France.